oracle/weblogic-kubernetes-operator/docs-source/content/security/domain-security/image-protection.md

 set `imagePullSecrets` for each `Domain` resource being created (because each resource instance represents a WebLogic domain that the operator is managing).

-The Kubernetes secret would be created in the same manner as shown above and then the `ServiceAccount` would be updated to include this image pull secret:
+The Kubernetes Secret would be created in the same manner as shown above and then the `ServiceAccount` would be updated to include this image pull secret:
 ```bash
 $ kubectl patch serviceaccount default -n domain1-ns \